-NH hospital in hepatitis C case must give recordsNovember 2nd, 2012 in Diseases, Conditions, Syndromes /
+NH hospital in hepatitis C case must give recordsNovember 2, 2012 by Holly Ramer in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—A New Hampshire judge says a hospital tied to a hepatitis C outbreak must grant public health officials broad access to patient records.